nilomr/great-tit-hits/docs/content/songs/song-files.md

     └── ...
 ```

+## Dataset Size

+There are 109,963 files in each of the `WAV` and `JSON` folders.
+The total size of the dataset is 11.4 GB.

 ## File Format

 The dataset is provided in ZIP format, with two folders: `WAV` and `JSON`.
 The